raulpardo/atom-update-ubuntu/README.md

-# atom-update-ubuntu
+# Atom update for Ubuntu

-Simple script that updates the text editor Atom in Ubuntu
+A simple script that updates the text editor Atom in Ubuntu.